-Fachtagung in der Humboldt-Universität zu Berlin am 6.
-Oktober 2015 mehr
+Fachtagung an der Humboldt-Universität zu Berlin am 11.
+Oktober 2016 mehr

 This report summarizes contributions and major outcomes of the Semantic Media Web event that took place 26.-27.
 September 2013 in Berlin.
 The report focuses on the second day of the event and the topic of

 metadata for digital publishing.
 The event was organized by Xinnovations and W3C Germany and Austria Office.
 NOTE: the event was mostly held in German.
 Hence, the linked presentations for the first day are in German; a certain number of the linked presentations for the second day are in English.
 German slides are highlighted in blue, English slides are highlighted in green.

 multimedia archives and semantic technologies.
 The introductory presentations from Felix Sasaki (slides) and Adrian Paschke (slides) emphasized that the basic building blocks of semantic technologies, that is the core set of Semantic Web technology, is stable.
 The focus now is on applications actually using these technologies e.g. in the area of multimedia content.
 Adrian Paschke introduced the term

 pragmatic Web as a label for the next, usage centred aim of research.

 In the first session, Felix Daub showed an example how semantic technologies can foster the creation of new business models for multimedia content.
 Rolf Fricke (slides) introduced a technical building block for re-purposing multimedia content: fragment identifiers can be used to create fragments of multimedia objects.
 The MediaMixer project explores applications of media fragments.